Is the Bible True?

 Keep in mind that at the time Jesus made these prophecies, the Roman Empire was in the midst of a hundred-year (or so) period of peace.
 Historians even have a name for this extended period of peace: the Pax Romana.
 Furthermore, the Old Covenant had been in place for over 1500 years—ever since the time of Moses!
 And the temple had been standing for over 500 years, ever since Zerubbabel built it around 515 BC.
 In fact, in Jesus’ day, this temple had just recently been refurbished by Herod the Great.
 Moreover, the city of Jerusalem was surrounded by what was thought to be “impenetrable” walls.

-And they were.
-It all came to pass by AD 70, exactly as Jesus predicted.
+And it all came to pass by AD 70, exactly as Jesus predicted.
 According to the first-century historian Josephus, Jerusalem was sacked, the temple was destroyed, 1.1 million Jews were killed, and another 97,000 Jews were taken into slavery.
 Moreover, the Old Covenant effectively ended.
 Without a temple, only 77 positive and 126 negative commandments can be observed—out of 613.
 In essence: no temple, no Old Covenant.

 Jesus’s prophecies came to pass, exactly as promised.